 Dr. Camilla Bausch

 Dr. Camilla Bausch is Scientific Director and CEO of Ecologic Institute.

 Her main fields of research are environmental, climate and energy policy.
 Dr. Bausch was a long-standing part of the German Delegation to the UN climate negotiations.
 She has been active in the introduction and reform of the emissions trading system in Germany as well as ongoing developments of energy law.
 The implementation and effects of the German energy transition on neighboring European countries is an important aspect of her work as well as the ongoing development of European climate and energy policy.

 From 2009 to 2014 Dr. Bausch was a board member of Greenpeace Germany, holding the position of Chair for three of those years.
-In 2004 she co-founded the Climate Talk event series and was personally responsible for the initiative for a decade.
+She co-founded the Climate Talk event series in 2004 and was personally responsible for the initiative for a decade.
 Dr. Bausch is also the initiator and head of the EnergyTransitionArt project.